comportnx/compack-mods/README.md

 # License

 These mods are released under CC BY-SA 3.0 and use the mod API and content from https://github.com/CleverRaven/Cataclysm-DDA.

-A list of content authors can be found [here](https://github.com/CleverRaven/Cataclysm-DDA/graphs/contributors).
+A list of Cataclysm-DDA content authors can be found [here](https://github.com/CleverRaven/Cataclysm-DDA/graphs/contributors).